 At the AgileTonight event on Tuesday, August 7, 2018, four Agile Alliance members shared stories about the direct effect of Diversity and Inclusion on their lives with a room full of other members.
 It was a first and I am very appreciative to be a part of that experience.
-It was a beginning of a conversation that was long overdue.
-Thank you Agile Alliance for demonstrating courage to create space for this conversation to take place.
+It was the beginning of a conversation that was long overdue.
+Thank you Agile Alliance for demonstrating the courage to create space for this conversation to take place.
 I was one of the members sharing stories about inclusion.
 Many people came up to me and said thank you for being courageous and sharing your story, putting yourself out there meant a lot to me, and so on.
 Others felt the conversation was too light and did not go far enough, because they wanted a deeper dive into the Diversity and Inclusion topic.
 A few who were transparent said it was too sad and heavy.
 I will assume positive intent for those who felt the subject was too heavy.

 The aftermath led to two separate conversations with eight Agile Alliance members attending the conference, including myself.
 We used Lean Coffee, created by Jim Benson and Jeremy Lightsmith, to create topics for the Diversity and Inclusion conversations.

 Alex Harms, Jenny Tarwater, Cara Turner, and Steve Holyer podcast discussion topics:

 - Can I combine inclusivity and accessibility into one Agile Alliance initiative?

 - Examples of things that help – learning from experiences that people already have

 Title: Diversity and Inclusion: Looking Forward – What we can do?